 You should navigate back to your C: drive and go to Documents and Settings > Desktop to find the folder you created on your Desktop before you started PhotoRec.
 When the correct file is identified, press C on the keyboard to make your selection.

 PhotoRec will start scanning the selected drive right away.
-There are usually a lot of files to scan, so it can take upwards of 15 to 30 minutes.
+There are usually many files to scan, so it can take upwards of 15 to 30 minutes.

 In that case, press Enter to stop the PhotoRec process and go back to the main screen.